sarrietav-dev/votapp/README.md

 **server.js**
 Contains every configuration related to the server.
 All from express, database connection and cors.
 Also handles the routing middleware.

-**models/**
+**database/**
-Folder that contains every database mongo model squema, using Mongoose.
+Folder that contains every database mongo model and configuration, using Mongoose.

 **routes/**
 Folder that contains every API route that the frontend can access, using Express Router.

 **validation/**
 Folder that contains files that help with the validatiion of incoming request data using Joi and other packages.

+**tests/**
+Folder that contains every test about api resquesting, using Mocha/Chai, supertest andd mongodb-memory-server.

 #### API Routes
 - `/api/login`: Handles login authentication for the app.